 So, how exactly does a condition as seemingly complex as a dual diagnosis get treated?
 There are a number of techniques that are applied at our dual diagnosis treatment centers in Florida to help alleviate symptoms of both conditions and begin to build a strong foundation for recovery.

 - Detox – The most important step to take when treating a dual diagnosis is to ensure that all addictive, mind-altering substances are cleared from one’s system.
 This can be done through professional detox services.
 At this time, staff will ensure that the individual is stabilized enough to begin therapeutic care to address their mental health status.

 - Therapy – Therapy serves as the core of treatment for both mental health conditions and substance use disorders.
 When it comes to treating a dual diagnosis with therapy, the ones that are most commonly utilized include cognitive behavioral therapy (CBT), individual psychotherapy, and group counseling.

 - Medications – Each individual has their own needs when being treated for a dual diagnosis.
 These needs might demand prescription medication for either or both the substance use disorder and the mental health condition.
 There are specific medications designed to help with withdrawal symptoms and cravings for those addicted to certain substances.
 In addition, medications can help treat mental health conditions.
 When prescribed one or both, individuals who can benefit from their use can begin healing.

 - Aftercare – Following up with good self-care after receiving treatment for a dual diagnosis is vital.
 This can include attending support groups for the specific type of mental illness one is experiencing.
 Another option is traditional 12-Step groups to address addiction and/or alcoholism.

 Living with a dual diagnosis can be extremely challenging.
-It is not necessary to continue to live this way without getting help from dual diagnosis treatment centers in Florida.
+It is not necessary to continue to live this way without getting help from dual diagnosis treatment centers.